Community conversations on policing dates announced

 - Registered participants will get event reminders three days before the event and the day before the event.

 “City leaders need to hear from our residents and let them drive the conversation," Mason stated.
-"I am asking residents to participate in these important discussion and to help lead this important work.
-Together we will build a stronger, more united City, that celebrates our diversity, and stands up to racism in all of its forms."
+"I am asking residents to participate in these important discussions and to help lead this important work.
+Together we will build a stronger, more united city, that celebrates our diversity, and stands up to racism in all of its forms."

 Participants can download the Zoom app from their smartphones app store to access the meeting from your smartphone, or it can be accessed from an internet browser on a laptop or desktop computer at zoom.us.